Seeed-Studio/wiki-documents/docs/Wio-RP2040-with-Arduino-WIFI.md

 Before we start to upload the code and transmit data, you may want to set up the server first.

-### **Cominicate with MQTT**
+### **Communicate with MQTT**

-MQTT is a Client Server publish/subscribe messaging transport protocol.
-Clients can use it as a publisher, a subscriber or both.
+MQTT is a Client-Server publish/subscribe messaging transport protocol.
+Clients can use it as a publisher, a subscriber, or both.

 #### **Configure the MQTT server**

-Download the MQTTX server software and install it on the computer, and then configure the MQTT server.
+Download the [MQTTX server software](https://github.com/emqx/MQTTX/blob/master/README.md) and install it on the computer, and then configure the MQTT server.

 ---